Window Collisions Explained

 Disoriented duck by a pond with a distant perched owl and a blurred wildlife notice board behind

 Real bird deaths have concrete, identifiable causes.
 If you've found dead or sick birds, the most common culprits fall into a few categories: disease outbreaks, predator attacks, window collisions, electrocution, and toxic exposure.
+A peer-reviewed PMC paper refines estimates of bird collision and electrocution mortality at power lines in the United States, providing evidence that both collision and electrocution contribute to bird deaths window collisions, electrocution.
 Each leaves different clues.

 • Disease (West Nile virus, Highly Pathogenic Avian Influenza/HPAI, salmonella): typically causes multiple birds to die in the same area over a short period